 Google Analytics Channels Explained

-We recommend looking at your organic traffic by landing page to better understand how each page on your website is performing in the search results.
+Looking at your organic traffic by landing page is a great way to see how each page of your website performs.

 Direct traffic can be a good indicator of brand recognition, as users who aren’t familiar with your brand are unlikely to reach the website directly.

-Traffic from display ads, those that show on websites other than your own (and other than search engines!), will appear in the Display channel grouping.
-Viewing performance of traffic in this channel is a great way to gain a better understanding of how often clicks on your display ads turn into conversions.
+If you purchase display ads, ads that appear on websites you don’t own, they will appear in this channel.
+Viewing the performance of traffic in this channel is an effective way to gain a better understanding of how often clicks on your display ads turn into conversions.

 Referral traffic includes all non-paid traffic that arrives on the website after a user clicks a link on another website.
 Referral traffic can help us understand how our backlinks are working for us.
 With backlinks being a valuable ranking factor for search, it’s important to keep an eye on referral traffic and identify strategies for increasing it.